Symptoms of Brain Tumors

 If the tumor is pressing on or growing into nearby brain tissue, certain functions may be affected.
 Symptoms are dependent on tumor location, but changes may be noticed with:

 - Comprehension and/or expression of language

 - Sensation and processing of sensory input

-- Personality—including both increased lack of emotion or impulsiveness
+- Personality or behavior, such as lack of emotion or impulsiveness

 - Ability to do learned movements or gestures